msmagnanijr/udacity-cloudformation-udagram/README.txt

 Hello reviewer,

 This is the Udagram project of the Udacity Nanodegree Program "Cloud Dev Ops Engineer".
-Please check "udagram-architecture-reference.jpeg" to check the implemented architecture.
+Please check "udagram-architecture-reference.jpeg" to see the implemented architecture.

 To create the environment, please follow these steps: